 Making room for Jesus to dwell in us and bring the change He so desires to give us starts by us humbling ourselves and specifically giving Him permission to search us just as David did in Psalm 139:23-24 (NLT): Search me, O God, and know my heart; test me and know my anxious thoughts.
 (24) Point out anything in me that offends you, and lead me along the path of everlasting life.
 When we do this, we are allowing Jesus, through His Word, to speak to the different areas of life.
 You are already clean because of the word which I have spoken to you (John 15:3-NKJV).

 Listen to Hebrews 4:12 in the Amplified Version: For the Word that God speaks is alive and full of power [making it active, operative, energizing, and effective]; it is sharper than any two-edged sword, penetrating to the dividing line of the breath of life (soul) and [the immortal] spirit, and of joints and marrow [of the deepest parts of our nature], exposing and sifting and analyzing and judging the very thoughts and purposes of the heart.

 Notice His call to your heart life today: All who love Me will do what I say.
 My Father will love them, and We will come and make Our home with each of them.
 Anyone who doesn’t love Me will not obey Me.
 And remember, My words are not My own.
 What I am telling you is from the Father who sent Me (John 14:23-24-NLT).

-If we will allow Him Jesus will come into us, little by little, and He will make our house, our life, His home.
+If we will allow Him, Jesus will come into us, little by little, and He will make our house and our life His home.